-The Pergear 50mm f1.8 is an all manual all-metal, compact 50mm APS-C lens with a 75mm equivalent field of view.
+The Pergear 50mm f1.8 is a manual all-metal, compact 50mm APS-C lens with a 75mm equivalent field of view.
 This lens produces a classic rendering with great micro-contrast and some very impressive sharpness, no distortion, and almost no vignetting.
-It’s a great street lens or portrait lens especially for photographers looking to take advantage of lens flares and blooms.
+It’s a great street lens or portrait lens, especially for photographers looking to take advantage of lens flares and blooms.

 Pergear 50mm f1.8 Spec

 |Focal Length: 50mm ( 75mm Equiv )